The Trade Hub’s mission is to empower the West African private sector to meet some of the region’s most pressing sustainable development challenges.

 3. Increase the value of regional and international exports, particularly to the United States thanks to AGOA.

-The Trade Hub is dedicated to ensuring that partnerships towards economic growth are also inclusive, sustainable, and equitable.
-With its partners, we ensure that all of our activities have a positive social impact, notably for women and youth.
-Empowering women as decision-makers is key, as bringing more women into the formal economy is central to the Trade Hub’s philosophy.
-In addition to supporting women-owned businesses and job creation for women, in accordance with the U.S. Government’s Women’s Global Development and Prosperity Initiative (WGDP), the Trade Hub also helps support better integration of the youth in the workforce (ages 15 to 29).
+The Trade Hub is dedicated to ensuring that partnerships towards economic growth, that are also inclusive, sustainable, and equitable.
+With its partners, the Trade Hub ensures that all of its activities have a positive social impact, notably for women and youth.
+Empowering women as decision-makers is key, as bringing more women into the formal economy is central to the Trade Hub’s philosophy, in addition to supporting women-owned businesses and job creation for women.
+The Trade Hub also helps support better integration of the youth in the workforce (ages 15 to 29).